-The parish church of St. Bartholomew was built around 1484.
-At that time, the village was owned by Zaklika Małogórski.
-In subsequent centuries it was expanded, in the seventeenth century, a sacristy was added, and in the eighteenth century, a tower was added.
-A thorough renovation of the church was carried out, among others in 1924 and 1932.
-During this time the portal was removed with the date of church construction.
-After the Second World War, the church was renovated in 1966.
-At that time, a new interior polychrome was made.
+The parish in Łęki functioned since 1373, so the first church must have been located in the village from the fourth quarter of the 14th century.
+Another, late-Gothic parish church of St. Bartholomew was built around 1484 and consecrated in 1487.
+At that time, the village was owned by Zaklika Małogórski of the Dwa Pióra coat of arms.
+In 1595, a school was to function in it next to the church, and from 1608 a hospital for the poor.
+In the early modern period, the church was expanded: in the 17th century a brick sacristy was added, and in the 18th century a tower was built.
+A thorough renovation of the church was carried out in 1924 and 1932.
+After World War II, the monument was renovated in 1966.
+At that time, among others, a new interior polychrome was made.

 The church was built as an aisleless building, made of larch wood, erected in a log construction technique on a larch foundation, with then boarded walls.
 The building was made of a rectangular nave and a narrower, three-side ended chancel in the east.
 Probably already at the time of construction on the north side of the chancel there was a wooden sacristy.

 Log construction in the church of St. Bartholomew (as in other 15th-century churches from the region of Małopolska region) was shaped in a characteristic way, slightly narrowing towards the top of individual wreaths, which resulted in inclination of the external face towards the inside of the building, visible especially in the upper parts of the framework.
 The method of connecting the wreaths in the corners was varied, but these connections were always accompanied by the so-called covered tenon, i.e. an element that additionally stiffened the binding itself.
 It was the basic factor distinguishing the early medieval, primitive structure from the one used by professional carpenters from the high Gothic period.